CS 4250 Project Part 5

 - Also provide DEFAULT values wherever applicable.

-hold for that relation.
+are expected to hold for that relation.
 Include the declaration of foreign key

 constraints for any appropriate relations.